Guilderland Police and Crossgates team up for community pilot program

-ALBANY, N.Y.
-(NEWS10)- Guilderland Police officers will soon be stationed at Crossgates Mall thanks to a collaboration between the police department, the mall and Pyramid Management Group.
+GUILDERLAND, N.Y.
+(NEWS10) — Guilderland Police officers will soon be stationed at Crossgates Mall thanks to a collaboration between the police department, the mall and Pyramid Management Group.
 The Community Enhancement Pilot Program will put two “community officers” at the mall to work with management and security in order to ensure mall safety.

 The Guilderland Police Department and Crossgates said the program came about after months of development.
 The police department will be hiring two new officers at no additional costs to taxpayers.
 Crossgates has agreed to cover the costs associated with the program.